 The monster’s weight crashed against it, but the door didn’t budge.
 The only sign that there was anything at all beyond it was the burning glow in the eyes of the knocker.
 They belched tiny flames and puffs of smoke before returning to their natural color.
 Quiet set in.
 Then crying set in.

 “Oh my god, w-what was t-that!?”
 Ladyspiller bawled, grabbing Chaxium as soon as she ran over and pulling her down to the gangway.
-While they embraced, Twarly, without asking, grabbed them both by their collars and dragged them away from the door, all the way back to the console where he placed them in seats.
+While they embraced, Twarly, without asking, grabbed both by their collars in his single hand and dragged them away from the door, all the way back to the console where he placed them in seats.

 He cracked open the ice geode underneath the controls and took out three glass bottles, though he cracked the top of his against the side and guzzled it before handing the couple theirs.
 When the last drop was gone from his sumac soda the other two had recovered enough to speak coherently.

 “You don’t just jump into magic doors when I’m not there!”
 Chaxium scolded, wiping her tears on one of Lady’s wing blades.
 “I could’ve lost you.”

 “I’m sorry, but I didn’t jump, I swear,” Lady explained.
 “It kept following me and when it opened it was like an airlock.
 I got sucked in.
 What was that place?
 And what was that disgusting thing?”